vrfoundations/vrtopics/Software-Tools.md

 ## Web-based VR development

-"Aframe" is a great starting point to create Web-based VR experiences for a wide set of VR headsets and platforms
+The "Aframe" projectis a great starting point to create Web-based VR experiences for a wide set of VR headsets and platforms

 * https://aframe.io/